davnish/cocolit/README.md

 ## Current Limitations
 - Not very userfull, need to include a download button downloading model prediction.
-- cannot handle inference done by two session state at the same, I think should be solveable by use multiprocess approach.
+- cannot handle large inference done by two session state at the same, I think should be solveable by use multiprocess approach.
 - uploading your desired area (for e.g shapefile) and showing and downloading the predictions.
-- Resource bounded limited to cpu, not able to support large sized inference.
+- Resource bounded limited to cpu, not able to support large sized inference, I think should be solved using multiple api container which is can be spinned up based on the resources required.

 # how to run